 Private Activity Bonds.
 The portfolios of the Municipal Funds may contain bonds which are "private activity bonds" (often called Industrial Revenue Bonds ("IRBs") if issued prior to 1987) which would be primarily of two types: (1) bonds for a publicly owned facility which a private entity may have a right to use or manage to some degree, such as an airport, seaport facility or water system and (2) facilities deemed owned or beneficially owned by a private entity but which were financed with tax-exempt bonds of a public issuer, such as a manufacturing facility or a pollution control facility.
 In the case of the first type, bonds are generally payable from a designated source of revenues derived from the facility and may further receive the benefit of the legal or moral obligation of one or more political subdivisions or taxing jurisdictions.
-In most cases of project financing of the first type, receipts or revenues of the issuer are derived from the project or the operator or from the unexpended proceeds of the bonds.
+In most cases of project financing of the first type, receipts or revenues of the bonds.
 Such revenues include user fees, service charges, rental and lease payments, and mortgage and other loan payments.